eslint/markdown/docs/rules/no-duplicate-definitions.md

 ## Rule Details

 This rule warns when `Definition` and `FootnoteDefinition` type identifiers are defined multiple times.
+Please note that this rule is **case-insensitive**, meaning `earth` and `Earth` are treated as the same identifier.

 Examples of **incorrect** code: